 Preface to the investigation I-7242

-Letter, John Ricart Wilhelm to Horace Hastings (Headmaster assigned of the School of Winchester)
+Letter, John Ricart Wilhelm to Horace Hastings (Interim Headmaster of the School of Winchester)

-Sir, I have taken the liberty to send this to your personal address as I am not sure I can trust anyone else on the matter.
-I have drafted it and sent it ensuring that others, even the councilors, could not intercept the missive.
-In it, you will find everything pertaining to the Paris Para-natural Occurrence and the related investigation (I-7242).
+Sir, I have taken the liberty to send this to your personal address, as I am not sure I can trust anyone else on the matter.
+I have drafted and sent it, ensuring others, even the councilors, could not intercept the missive.
+In it, you will find everything pertaining to the Paris Paranatural Occurrence and the related investigation (I-7242).

 Whatever magick-related event has happened, it has dissipated already.
 Our agents in the area claim they have observed an increase in telluric pressure beyond Schwarzschild level.
-Assuming this information is true, we did not find traces of a Schwarzschild box, and it would be a first for one to appear and vanish in such a short time.
+Assuming this information is true, we did not find remnants of a Schwarzschild box, and it would be a first for one to appear and disappear in such a short time.

 I will send an update as soon as my agents complete the sweep at the guests’ addresses (you can find the locations in the notes I sent over).